iganets/iganet/webapps/protocol.md

 ---

+# TODO

-1. load serialized model from file on client side
+1. load/save serialized model from/to file on client side
 2. global translate and rotate parameter